AuroraDysis/KerrP2P/README.md

 - Forward ray tracing in Kerr spacetime
 - Support for arbitrary precision arithmetic
+- Python bindings for easy to use interface
 - Support for multiple platforms: Linux, macOS, and Windows

 ## Installation